 The dog’s eyesight is not in danger, there is usually no pain associated.

 If left untreated it increases the risk that it can become infected and irritated because

 the Cocker usually starts rubbing it.

 What causes cherry eyes?
-Usually it happens because the eyelid might be a little loose, sometimes it happens in rough play between siblings where a claw might pull against the eyelid.
+Usually, it happens because the eyelid might be a little loose, sometimes it happens in rough play between siblings where a claw might pull against the eyelid.

 It also seems to happen during the time frame that they are cutting teeth.

-Analogy given by Jim Zimmerman:
+The analogy given by Jim Zimmerman: